canonical/serverlab-testflinger/README.rst

 This is a microservices architecture to run Canonical's Testflinger service.
 A full-featured Docker architecture was chosen for the following reasons:

-- Testflinger agents run in discrete lightweight containers, allowing for dynamic healthchecking, reporting and operations.
+- Testflinger agents run in individual, discrete containers denoted by the associated SUT name in the Needham lab environment.
+These are lightweight containers, allowing for dynamic healthchecking, reporting and operations.
 As there is no shared agent-level operating system, this creates complete segmentation from the other agents, which avoids the pitfalls to running agents via a shared systemctl/systemd.

-- Testflinger agents run in individual, discrete containers denoted by the associated SUT name in the Needham lab environment.

 - Testflinger agents have a dedicated operating system for installing dependancies and other testing specific resources specific to that agent only - sidestepping conflicts seen in a shared environment.
 Reseting to a clean slate is trivial after testing is complete.